ubyssey/volunteer/installation/docker.md

 source bin/activate
 ```

+We recommend working inside a virtualenv, but it's not required.

 #### Note for Mac

 Docker have [a known CPU overusage issue](https://github.com/docker/for-mac/issues/1759) for macOS that may make your fan go wild.

 Jason, one of our volunteers, found figured out [a trick](https://github.com/docker/for-mac/issues/1759) to fix the issue!

+For performance boost, there's a a popular tool called [docker-sync](http://docker-sync.io/).

 ## Fork repositories